 How can you help travelers find your hotel online without losing significant profit on OTA fees?
-Learn how to improve your property’s digital presence to increase your revenue.
+Learn how to improve your property’s digital presence to increase your revenue with smart marketing strategies and effective online advertising for hotels.
 Marketing your hotel follows three stages: reaching travelers, turning travelers into guests, and connecting with guests during and after their stay.

 Today’s travelers are finding hotels differently than they ever have before.
 Over 80% of people have researched destinations on mobile devices, and seeing a friend like a Facebook page is more likely to inspire someone to book a trip than if they had seen traditional advertising.

 Online search and mobile aren’t just for planning anymore.
 Almost half of U.S. travelers have booked a hotel on a mobile device, and 35% of call-in bookings are generated by mobile devices.